rogrosso/lectures/README.md

 # lectures
-This repository include interactive web applications (HTML and Javascript) to demonstrate the methods discussed in the lectures I am holding at the Friedrich-Alexander-Universität (FAU).
-I will start with one of the lectures in the course *geometric modeling*.
-Lectures for other courses will follow in future commits.

-There are a lot of duplicated code.
-I hope this will become better with future commits, as far I have time to redesign the code.
-The web applications are interactive.
-I am using *D3* for 2D graphics and *three.js* for surfaces.
-Therefore, feel free to use the mouse and menus to interact with the visualization.

-It is recommended to start with the file *index.html* in the root/main folder in order to easily navigate through all the applications implemented for the different lectures.
-In order to run the code, a *live-server* is required.
-I personally use Visual Studio Code and live-server plugin.
+This repository contains the HTML and Javascript code implementing algorithms discussed in some of the lectures in geometry processing and information visualization.
+This way, the code and some background information about the algorithms can be freely accessed also from outside the University.

+There is a lot of duplicated code, but it is being re-engineered.
+Thus it will become better in the future.
+The web applications are interactive and based on <strong>D3</strong> for 2D graphics and
+<strong>three.js</strong> for surfaces.
+It is strongly recommended to interact with the visualizations by
+selecting and dragging points or by zooming and rotating the 3D geometry.
+Some of the applications also include a user interface.
+The code is, at this moment, indeed buggy.
+The code was not implemented for industrial usage.

 ## Folder common
 This folder contains functions that that are required by some of the implementations in the different topics.
 One example are functions for solving simple linear systems or computing the inverse of a matrix.